Here's What We're Going To Do:

 What Happens Once I Apply To Contribute?

 Contributors: we’re going to join together, get to know each other and our motivations and meet for a community call.
-This isn’t about donating from a distance.
+This call isn’t mandatory but it is recommended.
+This project and your contribution isn’t about donating from a distance.
 It’s about assembling a community of care, including of each other.

 Is My Contribution Tax Deductible?